The Death of Expertise: Reviews

 Publishers Weekly said that "The crux of the book's argument is that ... the American public have grown increasingly hostile to expertise" and described The Death of Expertise as a "highly researched and impassioned book that's well timed", further noting that "Generally, Nichols displays strong reasoning, but at times he goes off the rails.
 It takes some time [in some sections] for him to make his point".

 Kirkus Reviews described The Death of Expertise as "A sharp analysis of an increasingly pressing problem", although Nichols (who "sounds less like an alarmist than like a genial guide through the wilderness of ignorance") fails to propose a satisfying solution.
 Andrew Joseph Pegoda disagreed on the last point, writing that The Death of Expertise "does what good books do ... and provides some possible solutions".
 Pegoda also described The Death of Expertise as "extremely interesting, important, and timely" and said that "Nichols, in short, provides a brief History, informed by psychology and political science, of what he argues is a new phenomenon whereby people in the United States are not just regularly wrong or ignorant but 'proud of not knowing things'".
 Pegoda praised Nichols for not conflating expertise with credentials, and, while avowing that the book has some shortcomings, it has the "potential to start more important conversations".

 Michiko Kakutani in The New York Times stated that The Death of Expertise "turns out to be an unexceptional book about an important subject.
 The volume is useful in its way, providing an overview of just how we arrived at this distressing state of affairs."
 The review goes on to cite Nichols' author notes as one of the highlights of the volume as it points the reader to "more illuminating books and articles."

 Joshua Huminski of the Diplomatic Courier described the book as "timely", citing Donald Trump's statements on climate change and Pew Research surveys regarding genetically modified organisms.
 He found Nichols' explanations of the reasons for the current situation as "successful on some accounts and less so on others", but his review was generally positive ("Nichols clearly identifies multiple sources of the erosion of the belief in experts and their prominence in today's society").

 Stuart Vyse in Skeptical Inquirer "strongly recommends" the book and says that "[o]ne of the best things about the book is its apolitical stance" and finds "very little to quibble with" despite having different political leanings from the author.

+Second edition

+A second edition was published in 2024.
+One of the new topics is the COVID-19 epidemic.